-For 1 product there is a 1 affiliate link.
+For 1 product there is 1 affiliate link.

 When someone buys it using your link, you get a commission.

-What I also like about affiliate marketing is the freedom of the product choice.
+What I also like about affiliate marketing is the freedom of product choice.

-It takes time to build up an affiliate business, from 6 to 18 months.
-Again it depends on a specific niche you are involved in and the effort you are willing to put into it.
+It takes time to build up an affiliate business, usually from 6 to 18 months.
+Again it depends on the specific niche you are involved in and the effort you are willing to put into it.

-- Affiliate programs are easy to join and requires no fees, no previous experience.
+Affiliate programs are easy to join and require no fees, and no previous experience.

 In some, you don’t need to have a website.
 Although it is highly recommended to create one down the road (but for example Amazon Affiliate Program does not require you to have a website)